 Chess Betting Odds

-Bet on the 2023 world championships
+Betting on the world championships

 More recently, India became a chess powerhouse in the 2000s and now has over 70 GMs.